-John Ittel's 1954 CJ-3B in Ohio carries the trees, and the tool for planting them.
-It's one of a number of farm-equipped Willys Jeeps John has restored.
+The late John Ittel's 1954 CJ-3B in Ohio carried the trees, and the tool for planting them.
+It's one of a number of farm-equipped Willys Jeeps John restored.

 This planting demonstration was part of a 2012 exhibit hosted by the University of Toledo's Center for the Visual Arts, titled "Universal Future: Where There's a Willys There's a Way."

 The Danuser post hole digger is powered by the Jeep's rear PTO, and has many uses including tree planting.
 See more details on this 2012 event in Universal Farming in Ohio on CJ3B.info.